 Kenneth blinked.
-He couldn’t recall Teena ever taking anyone from the office out.
-A phantom memory buzzed at the back of his mind, a voice: "Isn’t it a lovely night or morning…" But then it was gone, blotted out, and he came to his senses.
-He smiled.
+He could never recall Teena taking anyone from the office out.
+He hesitated for a second.
+A phantom memory buzzed at the back of his mind, a voice: "Would you like a game of solitaire…" But then it was gone.
+"Sure thing," he said.

-He and Teena sat in the café, saying nothing.
-She'd ordered a sandwich, him a salad that he had no intention of eating.
+At the cafe, Teena ordered a sandwich, him a salad that he had no intention of eating.
 He'd barely eaten all week.
-Teena was wearing those dangly gold earrings; the first time he'd noticed them was at the Christmas party two years ago.
+Teena was wearing those dangly gold earrings.
+The first time he'd noticed them was at the Christmas party two years ago.
 He'd liked the look of them and wondered if he should get a pair for Lydia.
 Lydia asked him why he'd been staring at Teena all night and when he pointed out the earrings she didn't believe him.
 They had a fight over it and she'd moved out for a week.
-Come to think of it, that was when all their troubles really began.
-Now the earrings were back, and again Kenneth couldn't help but be distracted again by the glittering yellow chains dangling over her brown skin.
+Come to think of it, that was when their troubles really began.
+Now the earrings were back, and again Kenneth couldn't help but be distracted again by the glittering yellow chains dangling over her dark skin.

 Kenneth shrugged.
-"Fine, I guess.
+"Fine.
 I'm sorry I missed a few days."

 "I hadn't noticed."

-"That's very compassionate of you."
-Kenneth realized that it sounded like a sarcastic remark, so he flashed a smile.
+"That's very compassionate."
+Kenneth realized it sounded like a sarcastic remark, so he flashed a smile.
 "But I’m fine.
 It's just a rough patch."

 She stopped as the waiter arrived with their food and refreshed their drinks.
-The afternoon sun glared off the windshields outside.
-He felt like running away.
+The afternoon sun glared off the windshields outside, blinding Kenneth for a moment.
 Teena folded her hands now, pursing her lips, looking at him only out the corner of her eyes, sensing his unease.
-Kenneth's mind was a jumble: He thought about Lydia, about Kathleen, about his nameless fear, about the rock-solid certainty that was sitting in the pit of his stomach but that he just now recognized, the certainty that his phantom sighting of a few days ago was only the beginning of something and that a new horror, nameless and shapeless, was waiting in the wings, perhaps even now closing in on him.
-He wanted to tell Teena everything, to blurt it all out in one long, breathless confession.
-But the words would not come.
+Kenneth's mind was a jumble.
+He wanted to tell Teena everything that had happened, to blurt it all out in one long, breathless confession, but the words would not come.

 She excused herself to the restroom.
 Kenneth cursed; the confessional urge passed and now he thought only of the ramifications for his job.
-If Teena felt rejected it would be a disaster, no matter what she said about not pressuring him.
+If Teena felt rejected by his silence (which he guessed technically she should) it would be a disaster, no matter what she said about not pressuring him.
 He'd have to find some way to let her down gently when she came back.
 Jesus, if being married doesn't get you out of this situation gracefully what the hell will, he thought?
 But the glaring absence of his wedding ring made him bite his tongue.

 At that moment, someone sat down in Teena's chair.
-It was a man in a black suit, somewhat rumpled and faded, and he wore an old-fashioned black fedora.
-He was probably in his seventies, with a hawk nose and large ears.
-He made Kenneth think of Ebenezer Scrooge.
+It was a man dressed in a black suit (neat but somewhat faded) and an old-fashioned black fedora.
+He was an old man, probably in his seventies, with a hawk nose and large ears.
+Kenneth couldn't help but think of Ebenezer Scrooge.
 The stranger grabbed a bottle of ketchup off the next table, shook a blob onto Teena's plate, and began helping himself to her fries.
 Before Kenneth could open his mouth to object, the stranger cut him off:

-"Have you ever heard of a man named John Keel?" he said.
+"Have you ever heard of a man named John Klein?" he said.

 Kenneth blinked, too bewildered to reply.

 "He was a writer, and a reporter of sorts, back in the 60s and the 70s," said the man in the black suit.
-"Did a lot of 'investigation' into UFOs and supposed alien encounters, that sort of thing.
-Ever heard of him?"
-The man in the black suit gave Kenneth an expectant glance.
+"Did a lot of 'investigation' into UFOs and alien encounters, that sort of thing."

-"Hmm," said the man in the black suit.
-"Keel was the man who gave us the term, 'Men in Black.'
-Supposedly after people, always Americans, see a UFO or an alien a few days later they'll be visited by strange men dressed in black, driving late-model car and asking a lot of odd questions.
-You've heard the stories?"
+"But I bet you know his work anyway," said the man in the black suit.
+"Klein was the man who gave us the term, 'Men in Black.'
+You know what that means, right?
+Supposedly after people--always Americans--see UFOs or aliens, a few days later they'll be visited again by strange people dressed in black, driving late-model cars, and acting intimidating.
+You've heard of the phenomena?"